 - Please complete the following table.
-Select four subjects from List A. - If you choose Mathematics (Further), which is a double A-Level, enter it in two places (one after other). - · List your subjects in order of preference. - List B subjects may be offered to students in year 7 provided they wish to drop a subject selected from list A. Students will be contacted again in March 2023, towards the end of year 6, to make this choice.
+Select four subjects from List A. - List your subjects in order of preference. - List B subjects may be offered to students in year 7 provided they wish to drop a subject selected from list A. Students will be contacted again in March 2024, towards the end of year 6, to make this choice.
 The list is provisional and the Academy is not obligated to offer the specific subjects listed below.

 COURSES

-1 st Choice
+st Choice

 2 nd Choice

-3 rd Choice
+rd Choice

-4 th Choice
+th Choice